-Proposed B.S.
-Program Suggested Colleges/Schools Coursework Existing Faculty Resources (FTE) B.S. in Interdisciplinary Educational Studies CLA, SCHP, SEUS, SSW, 215.50
+Proposed Graduate Programs Suggested Colleges/Schools Coursework Existing Faculty Resources (FTE) Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration CLA, GBSM, SCHP, SEUS, SSW 281.00

 Pursuant to COMAR 13B.02.02.11, Morgan State University will ensure sufficient and appropriately trained faculty for the proposed academic degree program.
-Thus, all upper-level coursework needed to satisfy the degree completion requirements of this proposed new academic degree program will be taken from the existing catalog of courses offered by the suggested schools and college as indicated in the above table.
-The proposed capstone Project E-portfolio course is the only new course to be offered for each program.
-For most of the courses in the academic program, the faculty will be drawn from current faculty in existing programs.
-Mainly, students will be enrolled in courses that are currently being offered at the University in various schools.
+Thus, all upper level graduate coursework needed to satisfy the degree completion requirements of this proposed new academic degree program will be taken from the existing catalog of upper-level graduate courses offered by the suggested schools and college as indicated in the above table.
+The proposed Graduate Research Seminars course is the only new course to be offered for each program.
+Additionally, the Dissertation Defense course will be taken by each Ph.D. student.
+For most of the courses in the academic program, the faculty will be drawn from current graduate faculty in existing programs.
+Primarily, students will be enrolled in upper-level graduate courses that are currently being offered at the University in various schools.
 Thus, this proposed new degree program is designed to optimize faculty resources through the utilization of courses with the capacity to absorb enrollment from this program.
-Morgan's current Applied

-Liberal Studies Program (APLS) has a similar structure.
-Academic Affairs will monitor the utilization of our existing courses to serve these new programs and we will make data-driven decisions to direct faculty resources to units that will need them.
+Morgan's current Applied Liberal Studies Program (APLS) has a similar structure.
+Academic Affairs will monitor the utilization of our existing upper-level graduate courses to serve these new programs and we will make data driven decisions to direct faculty resources to units that will need them.
 Seat utilization percentage is amongst the most important metrics that we will monitor for this purpose.
-If the new enrollment exceeds the unused existing capacity, additional faculty, adjuncts, and lectures will be acquired to offer additional course sections as needed.
-Current faculty members will be utilized and compensated to serve as supervisory and instructors-of-record for the apprenticeships and internships in the program.
+If the new enrollment exceeds the unused existing capacity, additional faculty, adjuncts, and lectures will be acquired to offer additional upper-level graduate course sections as needed.
+Current graduate faculty members will be utilized and compensated to serve as supervisors and instructors-of-record for the internship/externship/project/work experience component of the curriculum in the program.
+Additionally, current graduate faculty will be incentivized and compensated to serve as instructors of the Research Seminar Course sections as well as Dissertation committee members as needed based on enrollment.
 Morgan has designed this program to ensure that the majority of students enrolling in the program will be adult, transfer, veterans, and other non-traditional students who are near completers.